NoahDragon/en/source/_posts/how-to-print-access-token-inside-cloud-function.md

 ## Use cases

-During the local environment testing, we normally use `gcloud auth application-default print-access-token` [2] to get the authentication in order to call the Google API endpoint.
+During the local environment testing, we normally use `gcloud auth application-default print-access-token` [2] to get the authentication to call the Google API endpoint.
 It could be integrated into a `curl` command within a script or subprocess in your code.
 You may see the following command in may GCP API tutorials:
 ```bash